zeromev/zeromev-core/README.md

 # zeromev

-This guide describes how to install and run all components of the [zeromev](https://info.zeromev.org) system, including the extractor, classifier, web server and client, API, and their dependencies.
+This guide describes how to install and run all components of the [zeromev](https://info.zeromev.org) frontrunning explorer and system, including the extractor, classifier, web server, web client and API.

 # overview

 The core zeromev codebase is written in [.NET 8](https://learn.microsoft.com/en-us/dotnet/) (see ZeroMev.sln) with additional node.js scripts for the Zeromev API, [postgres](https://www.postgresql.org/) for storage and [postgrest](https://docs.postgrest.org/en/v12/) for the API.

-To be able to compile and run these projects, you must follow the guide to create the necessary config files.
+To be able to compile and run these projects, follow the [install](#install) section below from beginning to end.

 ## components